 Well, maybe it would have.

-You know, Democrats committed impeachment malpractice, high crimes and misdemeanors may have been committed by Trump, he goes on.
+High crimes and misdemeanors may have been committed by Trump, he goes on.

 Trump's handling of North Korea was a zero.

-I'm confident no classified information in the book.
+I'm confident, no classified information in the book.

-Well, that's not what the court said, that he likely compromised national security and violated the very pledge that he had made to get the clearance before any book comes out.
+That's not what the court said, that he likely compromised national security and violated the very pledge that he had made to get the clearance before any book comes out.

 That's it.